irmen/prog8/docs/source/libraries.rst

 ``transparency``
     Enable or disable transparent writes (color 0 will be transparent if enabled).

-Read the `source code <https://github.com/irmen/prog8/tree/master/compiler/res/prog8lib/cx16/verafx.p8>`_ to see what's in there.
+Read the `verafx source code <https://github.com/irmen/prog8/tree/master/compiler/res/prog8lib/cx16/verafx.p8>`_ to see what's in there.